mohsentaleb/react-datetimepicker/README.md

 - ✅ Selection of date ranges
 - ✅ Selection of times for the selected range
-- ✅ Customizable range presets for faster selection (e.g.: Yesterday, last months etc.)
+- ✅ Customizable range presets for faster selection (e.g.: Yesterday, last 30 days, etc.)
 - ✅ Keyboard navigation for accessibility
 - ✅ TypeScript support
-- ✅ Out of the box Dark Mode support
+- ✅ Out of the box dark mode support
 - ✅ Fully responsive (Optimized for mobile devices)
+- ✅ No date library dependency for implementation (You can use vanilla js, `date-fns`, `moment` etc)

 <a href="https://github.com/microsoft/react-native-macos/blob/master/LICENSE">
     <img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="React Native for macOS is released under the MIT license." />